 Obesity can dramatically reduce the life expectancy of your Jack Russell Terrier because it increases the risks of other health conditions such as diabetes, heart, and breathing problems.

-Provide them sufficient physical activities to keep their body fit and healthy.
+Provide them with sufficient physical activities to keep their body fit and healthy.
 At least 15 minutes dog walk on a daily basis is recommended for small dog breeds like Jack Russell Terrier.